labforadvancedstudy/books/2_physical_emergence/HA_math/zettel/006_irrational_numbers.md

 Irrational numbers shattered the Pythagorean dream - not everything can be expressed as the ratio of whole numbers.

 ## Content
 The Pythagoreans believed "all is number" - meaning ratios of integers.
-Then someone drew a square with side length 1 and asked: how long is the diagonal?
+Then Hippasus drew a square with side length 1 and asked: how long is the diagonal?

+**The Fatal Discovery (c.
+470 BCE):**
+Legend says Hippasus made his discovery on a ship.
+When he proved √2 was irrational, his Pythagorean brothers were horrified.
+Their entire worldview - that the universe was built on integer ratios - crumbled.
+Some say he was thrown overboard for revealing this "unspeakable" truth.

 √2 cannot be written as a fraction.
 The proof is elegant violence:
 - Assume √2 = p/q in lowest terms